 ADMISSIONS PROCESS & REQUIREMENTS

 The School of Architecture graduate program welcomes applications from students with a variety of backgrounds and experiences.
-The Graduate Admissions Committee seeks to assemble a holistic picture of each applicant and so requires a variety of items for review.
+The Graduate Admissions Committees seek to assemble a holistic picture of each applicant and so requires a variety of items for review.
+Application requirements are the same for the M.Arch, MADU, and MSHP programs.

 Please note that while the online application site is hosted by Notre Dame's Graduate School, all application materials will be processed and evaluated by the School of Architecture's Graduate Admissions Committee.